onap/integration/docs/docs_vFW_CNF_CDS.rst

 - Sync CDS model with `vFW_CNF_CDS Model`_ use case i.e. try to keep only single model regardless of xNF being Openstack or Kubernetes based.
 - TOSCA based service and xNF models instead of dummy Heat wrapper.
 Won't work directly with current vf-module oriented SO workflows.
 - vFW service with Openstack VNF and Kubernetes CNF
+- Post instantiation configuration with Day 2 configuration APIs of multicloud/k8S API
+- Auto generation of instantiation specific helm resources in CDS and their population through profiles

 Multiple lower level bugs/issues were also found during use case development